 While many of us are dreaming of taking a vacation from COVID-19, when we actually do, we may be surprised to see how hotels have transformed in 2020—and there are many things you won’t be seeing in hotels anymore.

 Since the health crisis began in mid-February the hotel industry has seen record low occupancy rate.
 According to the American Hotel and Lodging Association (AHLA), hotels have already lost more than $46 billion in room revenue and are on track to lose $400 million in room revenue per day.
 With eight in ten hotel rooms empty per day, transformation and innovation will be the cornerstones to keep the lights on.

 At the Stadt, in Lidköping, Sweden people can rent a room as a private dining space, allowing people to enjoy a meal while still maintaining social distance.
 Diners place orders by phone and eat in their hotel room that is outfitted with a table.
 Many hotel restaurants are offering curbside pick-up, take-out, and delivery options for their patrons.
-Take a look at which hotels excel at handling COVID-19.

 Hotel ballrooms typically are brimming with hundreds of guests at weddings, however since the pandemic arrived, hotels are seeing a new trend of micro weddings emerge.
 Depending on the state’s current restrictions on indoor and outdoor gatherings, in general, weddings are limited to 20 to 50 guests.
 The Fitler Club, a boutique hotel in Philadelphia, is an example of one spot where couples can host an intimate wedding.
 Justin Miller and Shae Carroll (shown), recently had their micro-wedding at Fitler Club.
 You will still need to follow these wedding etiquette rules.